 What could be better than making a naked bouncing egg?!
 Making a glowing one, of course!
-This activity teaches little scientists about egg anatomy and osmosis takes just a few minutes to set up but is seriously egg-citing!
+This bouncy egg experiment teaches little scientists about egg anatomy and osmosis and takes just a few minutes to set up.
+It seriously egg-citing!

 Getting Ready